JetBrains/resharper-devguide/PSI/Reference/Xml/TreeNodes.md

 <!-- End IXmlFloatingTextTokenNode -->

-Marker interface for a non-fixed length token, e.g. entity references or whitespace.
+Marker interface for a non-fixed length token, e.g. identifiers, text, entity references or whitespace.
+Note that the default implementation (`XmlFloatingTextToken`) is used for text, while the derived `XmlWhitespaceToken`, `XmlEntityToken` and `XmlIdentifier` are used for the other node types.
+This is so that they can implement other interfaces, such as [`IXmlEntityTokenNode`](#ixmlentitytokennode) and [`IXmlIdentifier`](#ixmlidentifier).
+Or in the case of `XmlWhitespaceToken`, to override `ITreeNode.IsFiltered()` to return `true`.

 ### IXmlIdentifier